 During the last eighteen months, we have developed a more active executive team to focus and maintain momentum between Board meetings.
 The President meets regularly with the Vice President, Past President, Treasurer and Marketing & Comms Manager.
 Each member of the executive team holds lead responsibilities for key objective areas and in supporting other Board Directors.
 These areas of responsibility are –

-• President – Chairs the Board, is President and supports the Board Directors of Membership and Professional Development.
+• President – Chairs the Board, is President of the Academy and supports the Board Directors of Membership and Professional Development.

 • Vice President – Supports the President and supports the Board Directors of Education, Early Professionals, and Professional and Workforce Support